ifm/ifm3d-ros2/doc/deployment.md

  => => naming to docker.io/library/ifm3d-ros:humble-arm64_v8
 ```
 ## Deploy the container
-To deploy the container on to the VPU, or use the container locally to interact with the O3R platform, please refer to our [docker documentation](../../../documentation/SoftwareInterfaces/Docker/index_docker.md).
+To deploy the container on to the VPU, or use the container locally to interact with the O3R platform, please refer to our [docker documentation](https://ifm3d.com/latest/SoftwareInterfaces/Docker/index_docker.html).

+## Resource management
+Resources on the OVP8xx are limited and shared between all the running processes.
+We recommend assigning the Docker process to specific cores so as not to interfere with other applications.
+Refer to [the resource management documentation on ifm3d.com](https://ifm3d.com/latest/SoftwareInterfaces/Docker/cpu.html).

 ## Distributed setup
 It is possible to run a complete ROS system in a distributed way.
 In this section we provide instructions to run ifm3d-ros2 in a container deployed on the VPU (primary container), and the visualization locally on a laptop (secondary system).